darekli/DeploySpringBootVaadinReadyStartProject/README.md

 This is SpringBoot2 Vaadin Simple Start Project ready for Deploy in Heroku

+Open the Heroku and start create your new project from there.
+You don't need jar or war file on this moment if you save your project on GitHub and gave a permition for Heroku to upload a project directly from GitHub.

 Remember about two things, it's very important:

 Add to application.properties, a sentence: vaadin.compatibilityMode = true